raedrizk/ansible-security-workshop/README.md

   * we use the `ansible.builtin.lineinfile` to check for certain configurations in configuration files.
   * we use the `mysql_user` module from the `community.mysql` collection to check the database user and the requirement to use encrypted connections.
   * we use the `mysql_query` module from the `community.mysql` collection to run a query with the database user and certificate to check the SSL Version and SSL Cipher.
-  * Finally we set host facts wit the collected information.
+  * Finally we set host facts with the collected information.
 2. The second play `Gather infomation from Apache hosts` Runs on the Apache hosts, and collects information related to the SSL configuraion for Apache, as well as the HTTP to HTTPS redirect:
-   * we use the `ansible.builtin.uri` module to check the status of the HTTP and HTTP requests, and that the redircet is setup correctly on the Apache nodes.
+   * we use the `ansible.builtin.uri` module to check the status of the HTTP and HTTP requests, and that the redirect is set up correctly on the Apache nodes.
-    * Finally we set host facts wit the collected information.
+    * Finally we set host facts with the collected information.
 3. The final play `Generate and Deploy the Report` runs on all the hosts, and gathers Facts from all hosts, and generates the report using the `ansible.builtin.template` module and a template file we will create next, and deploys that report to the Apache hosts so that we may access that report as a webpage.

 we then need to create the template file that will be used to generate the report.
 In the `templates` directory, create a file names `report.html.j2`.
 The project directory structure should now look like this: